electron/electron/docs/tutorial/application-distribution.md

 More details can be found in [Application packaging](application-packaging.md).

+### Reducing app.asar file size
+By default when packing with asar it includes all files inluding the `electron.exe` used for testing which is quite large.
+To ignore these when packaging use ``--unpack-dir "**/dist"``.
 ## Rebranding with Downloaded Binaries

 After bundling your app into Electron, you will want to rebrand Electron